apache/trafficcontrol/docs/source/development/building.rst

 Build the RPMs Natively
 =======================
 A developer may end up building the RPMs several times to test or :ref:`debug <dev-debugging-ciab>` code changes, so it can be desirable to build the RPMs quickly for this purpose.
-Natively building the RPMs has the lowest build time of any method.
+Natively building the RPMs has the lowest build time of any building method.

 Install the Dependencies
 ------------------------